 In a partnership, any of these actions can feel like a betrayal.
 They can also result in significant losses for a company – which are primarily financial.

-Partners who breached their fiduciary duties hold liability for the damages the business suffered as a result of that breach.
+Partners who breached their fiduciary duties are liable for the damages the business suffered as a result of that breach.
 The other partners who suffered from the breach can file a legal claim to recover damages over:

 - The breach of the fiduciary duty itself; or